DistributedBag

 import DistributedBag;

-Implements a highly parallel segmented multi-pool specialized for depth-first search (DFS), sometimes referenced as DistBag_DFS.
+Implements a parallel segmented multi-pool for depth-first tree-search.
+The data structure is sometimes referred to as DistBag_DFS.

 Summary